-◘ Fig. E-8 Schematic representation of the transition from grassland (a and b) to shrub savanna (c) and tree savanna (d).
+◘ Fig. E-8 Schematic representation of the transition from grassland (a and b) to shrub savannah (c) and tree savannah (d).
 Explanation in the text.

 But even in this, the grasses are still the superior partner.
 It depends on them how much water is left for the woody plants, and this proportion can vary greatly from year to year.

 Only when precipitation is so high that the tree crowns move together and, by shading the grass layer, prevent it from fully developing, does the competitive relationship reverse.
-In the savanna forests or rain-green tropical dry woodlands, the woody plants then become the determining competitive partner, and the grasses have to adapt to the light conditions on the ground.
+In the savannah forests or rain-green tropical dry woodlands, the woody plants then become the determining competitive partner, and the grasses have to adapt to the light conditions on the ground.

 However, this unstable competitive balance in the savannah is very easily disturbed when humans intervene through grazing.
 The grasses are eaten away, thus the water losses through their transpiration cease, more water remains in the soil after the rainy season and this benefits the woody plants (mostly Acacia species), which develop luxuriantly and fruit abundantly.
 Some species additionally form root shoots.
 The tree seedlings do not suffer from the competition of the grass roots; the tree seeds are spread with the excrement of the cattle that eat the pods and the mostly thorny shrubs grow so densely that scrub encroachment occurs, i.e. the pasture becomes worthless.

 Scrub encroachment is a serious threat in all areas that are not rationally grazed.
-That is why thorn scrub is now more widespread as a substitute community than climatic savanna (thorn savanna), for example also in the arid parts of India, in N Venezuela and on the offshore islands (Curacao, Dominican Republic and others) (◘ Fig. E-9).
+That is why thorn scrub is now more widespread as a substitute community than climatic savannah (thorn savannah), for example also in the arid parts of India, in N Venezuela and on the offshore islands (Curacao, Dominican Republic and others) (◘ Fig. E-9).
 If the area is more densely populated and the woody plants are used as firewood or for thorny enclosure of the cattle crest against predators, an anthropogenic desert with all the signs of desertification usually develops, covered with annual grasses only during the rainy season.
 During the dry season the cattle starve, having only the straw-like remains of the grasses as poor fodder.
 Such conditions prevail, for example, in Sudan, but also in N Kenya.

 On stony soils the woody plants are absolutely superior to the grasses; grasses are almost entirely absent.
 With decreasing rainfall, woody plants become smaller and move further apart, because each shrub requires more root space, and the roots run shallow; for only the upper layers of soil are moistened.